Kit Wright

-Early life
+Biography

+Wright was born in Crockham Hill, Kent.
 Educated at Oxford University, Wright moved to Canada to work as a lecturer.
-In 1970 he returned to London to work as an Education Officer for the Poetry Society until 1975.
-From 1977 to 1979 he was Fellow Commoner in Creative Art at Cambridge University.
+In 1970, he returned to London to work as an Education Officer for the Poetry Society until 1975.
+From 1977 to 1979, he was Fellow Commoner in Creative Art at Cambridge University.
 He subsequently returned to London and works full-time as a writer.
 He currently contributes monthly to The Oldie magazine.

+He was elected a Fellow of the Royal Society of Literature (FRSL) in 1997.